Food Costing in Hospitality: Calculate Costs and Maximize Profits

 Not including garnishes

-Bread, sauces, decoration and 'free' accompaniments have a real cost.
+Bread, sauces, decoration, and 'free' sides have a real cost.

-Include absolutely everything in food costing: complimentary bread, sauces, lemon, parsley, extra napkins...
+Include absolutely everything in the cost sheet: complimentary bread, sauces, lemon, parsley, extra napkins...

 6

-Use your food costing to review the menu, eliminate unprofitable dishes and adjust prices.
+Use your costing to review the menu, eliminate unprofitable dishes, and adjust prices.

 Innovation